-Benefit Description You Pav After the calendar Educational classes and programs High Option Standard Option Tobacco Cessation - Coverage is limited to: PPO: Nothing (No deductible) PPO: Nothing (No deductible) • We cover counseling sessions for tobacco cessation including proactive phone counseling, group counseling, and individual counseling.
+Benefit Description You After the calendar Educational classes and programs High Option Standard Option Tobacco Cessation - Coverage is limited to: PPO: Nothing (No deductible) PPO: Nothing (No deductible) We cover counseling sessions for tobacco cessation including proactive phone counseling, group counseling, and individual counseling.
 Benefits are payable for up to two attempts per person, per calendar year with up to four counseling sessions per attempt.
-Non-PPO: Any difference between our allowance and the billed amount (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) • We cover over-the-counter (with a physician's prescription) and prescription drugs approved by the FDA to treat tobacco dependence when obtained from a Network retail pharmacy, a non-Network retail pharmacy, or Mail Order Program.
+Non-PPO: Any difference between our allowance and the billed amount (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) We cover over-the-counter (with a physician's prescription) and prescription drugs approved by the FDA to treat tobacco dependence when obtained from a Network retail pharmacy, a non-Network retail pharmacy, or Mail Order Program.
 The quantity of drugs reimbursed will be subject to recommended courses of treatment.
-See Section 5(f) for additional information on our coverage of tobacco cessation drugs (page 77).
-Note: See Section 5(h) Wellness and other special features (page 83) for more information on our tobacco cessation program.
-Educational classes and nutritional therapy for self- management of diabetes, hyperlipidemia, hypertension, and obesity when: Prescribed by the attending physician, and Administered by a covered provider, such as a registered nurse or a licensed or registered dietician/ nutritionist.
-PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Weight Management Program See page 83 for details See page 83 for details This personalized approach to weight management will be based on the participant's personal goals, preferences and health status.
-To join our Weight Management Program, see Section 5 (h) Wellness and other special features, page 83.
+See Section 5(f) for additional information on our coverage of tobacco cessation drugs (page 76).
+Note: See Section 5(h) Wellness and other special features (page 82) for more information on our tobacco cessation program.
+Educational classes and nutritional therapy for self-management of diabetes, hyperlipidemia, hypertension, and obesity when: Prescribed by the attending physician, and Administered by a covered provider, such as a registered nurse or a licensed or registered dietician/nutritionist.
+PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount G G C 51 0 1 1 1 0 0 1 51 0 1 1 7 Weight Management Program See Section 5h for details See Section 5h for details This personalized approach to weight management will be based on the participant's personal goals, preferences and health status.
+To join our Weight Management Program, see Section 5(h) Wellness and other special features, page 82.